 There are often no signs or symptoms of lung cancer at an early stage.
-As a result, sadly around 7 in 10 cancer patients are currently being diagnosed too late to be cured.

 Targeted Lung Health Checks help find problems early (often before you notice anything is wrong) and at a stage when treatment could be simpler and more successful - ultimately saving more lives.